martaaleksic/project/README.md

 ## In this projects:

+1. Using requests to download a file

-1. Importing Libraries
+2. Importing Libraries

-2. Loading Dataset & Exploratory Data Analysis
+3. Loading Dataset & Exploratory Data Analysis

-3. Correlation Strength of the relationship between two variables
+4. Correlation Strength of the relationship between two variables

-4. Missing Values Distribution:
+5. Missing Values Distribution

-5. Calculate the % of missing data from each column
+6. Calculate the % of missing data from each column

-6. Grouping data and finding correlation
+7. Grouping data and finding correlation

-7. Selecting columns
+8. Selecting columns

-8. Logic, Control Flow and Filtering
+9. Logic, Control Flow and Filtering

-9. Quantitative comparisons and statistical visualizations
+10. Quantitative comparisons and statistical visualizations

-10. Data Manipulation with Python
+11. Data Manipulation with Python

-11. Statistical exploratory data analysis
+12. Statistical exploratory data analysis

 # Python libraries